MBcode/ec/index.md

 Yet that often ends in text/**string** vs interconnected graph URI/**thing** descriptions

-I want to start deduplicating, and giving URI IDs,& then using NER for annotation, to get a healthy graph of connections
+I want to start deduplicating, giving URI IDs,& then using NER for annotation, to get a healthy graph of connections

-By using even more [FAIR principles](https://www.go-fair.org/fair-principles/) we can improve the machine actionalble aids to doing science
+By using even more [FAIR principles](https://www.go-fair.org/fair-principles/) we can improve the machine actionable aids to doing science